chef-boneyard/chef-web-docs-2016/docs_server/source/upgrade_server.rst

       $ chef-server-ctl upgrade

-   When prompted, confirm that the upgrade process should take place.

    The upgrade process will automatically detect the presence of |chef server osc| 11, and will step through the migration process, prompting for organization name details along the way.

    The migration process will first download the existing data from the |chef server osc| server, transform that data into the format required for |chef server| version 12, and then upload that data to the server.